Course Developer & Facilitator

 As active participants in an ICT-integrated world, you need in-depth and ongoing support in order to make informed decisions about ICT and its effective use in learning environments for children.
 The expertise you will gain in the selection, use, integration and evaluation of ICT as tools in early childhood settings is at the heart of what it means to be a 21st century educator.

-ICT matters in early childhood education because:
+Technology in early childhood education matters because:

 - Children’s early childhood education should reflect and connect to their real-world experiences.
 ICT already effects the people and the environment that surround young children;